How it all started

 Callsign was founded in 2012 with the mission to provide the most secure and seamless authentication experience for enterprises and users.

 Callsign’s Intelligence Driven Authentication Solution enables more informed and truly adaptive access control decisions, putting enterprises and their users back in control.

 Today Callsign is deployed to hundreds of thousands of users globally.
 Our clients are enterprises, financial institutions and consumer-facing digital services and include some of the world’s largest banks, such as Lloyds Bank and Deutsche Bank.

-In July 2017, Callsign raised $35 million in Series A investment led by global venture capital firm Accel.
-Others who participated in the round include, PTB Ventures, Allegis Capital and NightDragon Security.
+In July 2017, Callsign raised $35 million in Series A investment co-led by global venture capital firm Accel and PTB Ventures.
+Others who participated in the round include, Allegis Capital and NightDragon Security.

 With this latest investment, Callsign will expand across the US and Far East, with plans to open offices in both the Bay Area and New York City this year.

 Meet our board